davebenson/doom4-walkthrough/README.md

 Prefight: you'll have to deal with 5?
 Imps and 2?
 Possessed Soldiers and a bunch of The Possesseds.

-Secret #1: You can actually use this area at any time.
+SECRET 4.1: You can actually use this area at any time.
 It is the through the door on the lowest floor area.
 There's the Auto-Map in here, and it'll Checkpoint.
 Of course, the Auto-Map achieves the "Bird's Eye View" Combat Challenge.